Visiting Matera, Italy: A quiet guide before summer crowds

 Via Ridola

-If you’re in the mood for a gentle walk with a gelato in hand, this is the street to wander down.
+If you’re in the mood for a cozy walk with a gelato in hand, this is the street to wander down.
 Lined with little bookshops, art galleries, and open squares, Via Ridola is easy to love.
 It’s less chaotic than the main tourist zones and still full of character.
-Pop into the Museo Ridola if you feel curious—it's small, quiet, and packed with local history without overwhelming you.
+Pop into the Museo Ridola if you feel curious: it's small, quiet, and packed with local history without overwhelming you.
 Ideal for a mid-morning stroll when the sun’s warm but not yet too hot.

 Civita Area

 This is the old heart of Matera.
-It’s the part most people picture when they think of the city—stone churches, ancient walkways, and sweeping views of the Sassi.
+It’s the part most people picture when they think of the city: stone churches, ancient walkways, and sweeping views of the Sassi.
 While it can get busy later in the day, mornings here are surprisingly calm.
 You’ll find golden light pouring over rooftops and silence in the narrow lanes.
-It’s a great place to just walk, look, and breathe—especially if you’re the kind of traveler who values a peaceful photo walk over rushing from one attraction to the next.
+It’s a great place to just walk, look, and breathe - especially if you’re someone who values a peaceful photo walk over rushing from one attraction to the next.

 Sassi alleys between Caveoso and Barisano